 Director of Intensive Behavioral Intervention Services

-Alana Lawson earned a B.S. in Child and Adolescent Development from Appalachian State University in 2012 and a M.S. in Applied Behavior Analysis from Montana State University in 2017.
+Alana Lawson earned a B.S. in Child and Adolescent Development from Appalachian State University in 2012 and an M.S. in Applied Behavior Analysis from Montana State University in 2017.
 She has been working with children with special needs over the past 10 years in a variety of settings, and she has spent the last 3 years of her career working within the field of ABA.
 Alana has worked in multiple roles in children's hospitals, inclusive preschool settings, a residential school for children with emotional/behavioral disorders, and most recently in private practice in-home ABA therapy.
 She has gained invaluable experience supporting children diagnosed with Autism, Rhett’s Syndrome, Emotional/Attachment Disorders, Down Syndrome, and other Developmental Disabilities.
 Alana's desire to support children with special needs led her to join the Peak Behavioral Services team in May 2015 as the first behavioral therapist, and she currently provides direct therapy services as well as oversees all early intervention services.
 Her interests include using ABA to help children acquire communication skills, self-help skills, and social skills as well as educating parents around functions of behaviors.
-Alana is passionate about spreading awareness of evidence based practices in Wyoming, and she is a huge asset to Peak Behavioral Services.
+Alana is passionate about spreading awareness of evidence-based practices in Wyoming, and she is a huge asset to Peak Behavioral Services.